Veterans Mentoring Veterans-Veterans 55+ only

-Veterans with misdemeanor charges are selected to go through Seminole County Veteran's Treatment Court.
-This court is divided in 4 phases and lasts one year.
-During that time the veteran meets with with the VA, counseling, drug treatment if needed and probation.
+Veterans with misdemeanor or felony charges are selected to go through Seminole County Veteran's Treatment Court.
+This court is divided in 4 phases and lasts up to one year.
+During that time the veteran meets with with the VA, counseling, drug treatment if needed, probation and their mentor who is also a Veteran.

-Court is twice a month and Mentors are encouraged to be in court when possible.
-Court is always on a Thursday at 10:00a.m. and doesn't usually last past 11:00a.m.
+Court is twice a month and Mentors are encouraged to be in court when possible so they can stand with their mentee as they face the judge.
+Court is always on a Thursday at 10:00a.m.

 Veteran Mentors are Battle Buddies for the veterans in the court system.
 All branches of military are needed. duties include: